metno/old-github.io-site/content/blog/20150824-openstack-ceilometer-basics.md

 OpenStack has all of these really nice APIs you can use to query all kinds of information, but there is no mature project for setting it in a system - and we really did not want to start writing a Cloud accounting system from scratch.

 #### Simple start - the API
 How to do it could be better documented.
-This is basics:
+Let's walk through the basics.

-Get a token:
+iFirst we need to get a token:

 ```bash
 . openrc    # openrc sets a number of useful variables